rackerlabs/docs-developer-blog/_posts/2019-02-13-install-and-configure-Forms-and-Reports-for-high-availability-on-OEL.md

           <webcommandaccess>L2</webcommandaccess>
       </rwservlet>

-   Restart the managed server **WLS\_REPORTS1** from the console.
+5. Restart the managed server **WLS\_REPORTS1** from the console.

-3. Run the following command to create the stand alone reports server, **my_rersrv**:
+6. Run the following command to create the stand alone reports server, **my_rersrv**:

         [oracle@host03]$ /u01/app/middleware/oracle_common/common/bin/wlst.sh

-   Run the following command to connect to the AdminServer (the AdminServer and **WLS_REPORTS** must be running):
+7. Run the following command to connect to the AdminServer(the AdminServer and **WLS_REPORTS** must be running):

         wlst> connect('weblogic','<weblogic password', 't3://<Node1 Hostname>:7001')

-   Run the following command to create the **ReportsServerInstance**:
+8. Run the following command to create the **ReportsServerInstance**:

         wls:/forms_domain/serverConfig/> createReportsServerInstance(instanceName='my_repsrv',machine='UnixMachine_1')

-4. Run the following command to disable the single sign on for the Reports Server:
+9. Run the following command to disable the single sign on for the Reports Server:

         vi /u02/app/middleware/user_projects/domains/DEV_domain/config/fmwconfig/components/ReportsServerComponent/my_repsrv/rwserver.conf

         Change:  <!--job jobType="report" engineId="rwEng" securityId="rwJaznSec"/-->
         To:      <job jobType="report" engineId="rwEng"/>

-   Run the following commands to start the standalone reports server and save the NodeManager password:
+10. Run the following commands to start the standalone reports server and save the NodeManager password:

         cd /u02/app/middleware/user_projects/domains/DEV_domain/bin
         ./startComponent.sh my_repsrv storeUserConfig

-   When prompted to try the nodemanager user password, enter Node Manager
+11. When prompted to try the nodemanager user password, enter Node Manager
     password: **xxx**.

 ### Join node2 to the clustered domain on node1

 Perform the following steps to join node2 to the clustered domain on node1:

-1. Stop all the managed servers that are running from console.
+1. Stop all the managed servers that are running from the console.
 2. Stop the AdminServer from running in its terminal or console window.
-3. Go to the **/u01/cluster** on node1
+3. Go to the **/u01/cluster** on node1.
 4. Execute the following commands:

         [appts@fmwNode2 bin]$ cd /u02/app/cluster